 one-to-one performance + installation, duration: 2 days

-"BLOOD: Life Uncut" for Science Gallery London; Copeland Gallery; London, UK.
+Commission for "BLOOD: Life Uncut" for Science Gallery London; Copeland Gallery; London, UK.
 2017

 Developed in collaboration with Prof Carmine Pariante, this work is a metaphorical blood exchange.
 It draws from Prof Pariante’s research at King’s College on blood inflammation in patients with depression, Stanford University’s studies that show transfusion of young blood in old mice reversed aging, and Lund University’s proposition that a protein found in beetroot (incidentally an anti-inflammatory food) could substitute human blood.